A blood test is a very common medical test.

 • to check if treatment is working

-• before a blood transfusion (receiving blood from someone else who has given some of their own blood to be used as a medical treatment – a blood donor)
+• before a blood transfusion (receiving blood a blood donor, someone who has given some of their own blood to be used as a medical treatment)

 • to check the blood levels of some medicines.